 Screen Tech: LCD touchscreen 21.5″ that swivels

-The MYX II and MYX II Plus bikes have received some excellent online reviews regarding the latest trends on the bike scene.
+The MYX II and MYX II Plus bikes, now called BODi bikes, have received some excellent online reviews regarding the latest trends in the bike scene.
+In fact, we have rigorously tested the bike for you (check out our BODi Bike Review from Katie Pierson), and it is an excellent indoor cycling bike.

 First and foremost, the MYX2 fitnessbike is relatively inexpensive compared to other major brands, and considering the number of features it comes with, it’s a real bargain.
 Many have pure marketing points when reviewing fitness bikes, but they just don’t hold up when putting the features to action.